HMS Cleopatra (33): Post war service

 Cleopatra served post-war with the 5th Cruiser Squadron in the East Indies until returning to Portsmouth on 7 February 1946 to refit.
-Thereafter, she joined the Home Fleet, 2nd Cruiser Squadron, from 1946 to early 1951 and after a major refit and minimal update with the quad Bofors landed and replaced by 3 twin Mk 5 40 mm guns,.
-In 1948 she was commanded by P Reid.
-She served in the Mediterranean from late 1951-early 1953.
+Thereafter, she joined the Home Fleet, 2nd Cruiser Squadron, from 1946 to early 1951 and after a major refit and minimal update with the quad Bofors landed and replaced by 3 twin Mk 5 40 mm guns.
+In 1948 she was commanded by Peter Reid.
+She served in the Mediterranean from late 1951 to early 1953.
 While in the Mediterranean, she took a starring role in the 1953 film of C.S.
 Forester's Brown on Resolution, (called Sailor of the King in Britain, and Single-handed in the United States).
 Cleopatra plays both the fictional Royal Navy ships "HMS Amesbury" and "HMS Stratford".
 As Amesbury she is heroically sunk by the more powerful German raider Essen, (portrayed by HMS Manxman with large mock-up gun turrets), and as Stratford, she triumphs at the end of the story.
 The two battle sequences depict this open-bridge light-cruiser firing her guns and torpedoes in some detail.

 She returned to Chatham on 12 February 1953 to be paid off.
 In June of that year she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
 From late 1953 to 1956 Cleopatra was flagship of the reserve squadron.
-On 15 December 1958, she arrived at the Newport yard of J Cashmore for breaking up.
+On 15 December 1958, she arrived at the Newport yard of John Cashmore Ltd for breaking up.